-19. If I completed an intensive English Program through ELS or KAPLAN, do I need to take the TOEFL?
+19. If I completed an intensive English Program through ELS , do I need to take the TOEFL?

 No, if you complete the 12 levels of the ELS program (or 9 levels of TLC) you are not required to take an English Proficiency Exam.

-21. How much money do I need to have?
+21. How much money do I need to have currently?

 26. Will I be able to receive the original copies of my transcripts back?

 No, we are not able to return original copies of any admissions documents.
-While we will accept original transcripts and other admissions documents we strongly suggest that you keep any originals for future use and only send the certified copies to our office.
+We will accept original copies, but we strongly suggest sending certified copies rather than originals.

 32. When will I receive an answer about my admission?

 After all required documents have been received, you will be sent an email informing you that your file is complete and has been sent to the Admissions Committee.
 Please allow up to four weeks for an admission decision to be made.
 You will be notified of your admission decision via email.

 Once you are fully admitted to Truman State University, your I-20 will be sent up to two weeks after admission.
 Your package will include your I-20, along with other acceptance materials.
 Depending on the location and mail services in your area, please allow up to two weeks for your acceptance package to arrive.